-I've often found rooms from $150 to $350.
-Each of these hotels are in a good location and have nice pool.
+Each of these hotels are in a good location and have a pool.

 cafes and healthy bites

-The Mission – A rock-solid option if you are in the mood for modern Latin cuisine.
-The atmosphere is low lit and lively and makes for a perfect date night.
+The Mission – a rock-solid option if you're in the mood for modern Latin cuisine.
+The atmosphere is low lit and lively.
 The pork shoulder is sharable and comes with tiny handmade tortillas.

 Olive and Ivy – Mediterranean cuisine including salads, flatbreads and bruschetta.
 The patio is huge and offers nice views of the river.